chiefbiiko/bwt/spec.md

   + obtain the authenticated additional data (aad) by serializing the first part from a URL-safe base64 string to a buffer

+  + assert that the aad has a byte length not greater than 18446744073709551615

   + obtain the ciphertext by serializing the second part from a URL-safe base64 string to a buffer

+  + assert that the ciphertext has a byte length not greater than 274877906896

   + obtain the received tag by serializing the third part from a URL-safe base64 string to a buffer

-+ create the version, issuance ms timestamp (iat), expiry ms timestamp (exp), public key identifier (kid), and nonce by applying the [Header Deserialization](#header-deserialization) procedure with the aad as input
++ obtain the version, issuance millisecond timestamp (iat), expiry millisecond timestamp (exp), public key identifier (kid), and nonce by applying the [Header Deserialization](#header-deserialization) procedure with the aad as input